 Orkney’s Historic Sites: A Guide for Those Who Want to Actually See Them

-Orkney holds one of the richest concentrations of prehistoric and Norse archaeology in Europe.
+Orkney guards one of the richest concentrations of prehistoric and Norse archaeology in Europe.
 Within a relatively small landscape, thousands of years of human activity remain visible and remarkably intact.

 1